sofiewallin/cv-application/README.md

 #### TypeScript

 Configurations for TypeScript are made in `tsconfig.json`.
-The TypeScript-application exist in `src/ts/`.
-The application entry point is `App.ts` which adds three modules that can be found in `src/ts/modules/`.
-The modules uses models in `src/ts/models` to consume the API, the api url is set in `Model.ts`.
+The TypeScript-application exists in `src/ts/`.
+The application entry point is `App.ts` which adds three modules that can be found in `modules/`.
+The modules uses models in `models/` to consume the API, the api url is set in `Model.ts`.

 #### Sass